Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADMSAdministrativeUnitMember.md

 ```

 ### -Id
-Specifies the ID of an administrative unit in Azure Active Directory.
+Specifies the ID of an administrative unit in the Microsoft Entra ID.

 ```yaml
 Type: String